TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 if it is correct, then it checks the whole statement to see if the whole if statement is correct.

-## Paradgims of Programming Languages
+## Paradigms of Programming Languages

-There are 4 paradgims of programing languages
+There are 4 paradigms of programing languages

 ###  Imperative or Procedural Paradigm

-This is also called Von-Neuman model of computing which is based on Single Processor Sequential Excecution of instructions.
+This is also called Von-Neumann model of computing which is based on Single Processor Sequential Execution of instructions.
 A programming Language that is based on this model is characterized by:

-1. Sequential Excecution of Instructions.
+1. Sequential Execution of Instructions.

 2. Using Variables to Represent Memory Locations.